amaarquadri/perfect-information-game/training/Connect4/README.md

 First, 1000 games were generated using MCTS rollout with 100 expansions per move, and c=sqrt(2).
 Then a network with a 4x4 kernel size and 6 residual layers was trained using supervised learning on those games.
 Then the network was further trained using reinforcement learning with 500 expansions per move, c=np.sqrt(2), and d=1.
+The replay buffer was a fixed size of 1000 games, and it was initialized with the 1000 MCTS rollout games.
 A total of 13906 games were played during this stage, and models were saved every 30 minutes.
 This graph shows the training process:
 ![Epoch Loss](/training/Connect4/logs/training_process.png)